 Most of the popular perfumes on the market are extremely dangerous and are filled with hundreds or even thousands of chemicals.
-The risks of using conventional perfume can lead to cancers, skin irritation, chronic chough and disease, birth defects, changes in your hormones, infertility, and can affect male sperm count as well.
-We wrote a long post about the dangerous of fragrance and some of the chemicals you must avoid in order to stay healthy.
+The risks of using conventional perfume can lead to cancers, skin irritation, chronic cough and disease, birth defects, changes in your hormones, infertility, and can affect male sperm count as well.
+We wrote a long post about the dangers of fragrance and some of the chemicals you must avoid in order to stay healthy.
 You can read that post here.

 In light of all the scary issues and concerns related to fragrance/parfum, we wanted to teach you how to create your own delightful, natural, and healthy perfume at home so you don’t have to worry about any of the nasty chemicals.
 Making your own perfume is super easy and likely less expensive than those pricy designer brand perfumes.
 Plus, you don’t have to worry about any side effects, like you know, cancer.
 Any making your own perfume at home could not be simpler.
 You only need 2 ingredients and you can have an organic and natural perfume fast and easy!